Why Pharmaceutical Manufacturing Equipment Needs Sanitary Guidelines

 Getting an assist from the engineers

-The American Society of Mechanical Engineers’ bioprocessing equipment standard doesn’t answer all the questions, either, but it offers some solid suggestions for addressing the nitty-gritty details.
+The American Society of Mechanical Engineers’ bioprocessing equipment standard doesn’t answer all the questions, either, but it provides some solid suggestions for addressing the nitty-gritty details.
 Thanks to a section added to the ASME’s bioprocessing equipment standard in 2012, have a more comprehensive view of the variables the have to look at.

 The following is a partial list of the factors affecting sanitation that come into play when it’s time to choose manufacturing equipment: